 Coordinator Michelle Eveleigh Opens in new window

-Description In this unit students will further develop midwifery skills for the management of complications and emergency situations.
+Description In this subject students will further develop midwifery skills for the management of complications and emergency situations.
 In simulated practice environments students will gain the skills necessary to work collaboratively with interdisciplinary colleagues.
 Students will gain practical experience in designated clinical areas and will follow women through pregnancy, birth and the postnatal period in a continuity of care experience.